top of page

 Alvin Brooks III

-At Kansas State, Brooks helped the Wildcats to one of the best stretches in school history with 79 wins and NCAA Tournament appearances in two of the last four seasons.
-He also played a major role in K-State’s first- ever Big 12 regular-season title in 2012-13, which included the second- most wins (27) and a tie for the most conference victories (14) in school history.
-Additionally, Brooks helped coach 10 players named to All-Big 12 teams while at K-State.
+At Kansas State, Brooks was a part of one the best stretches in school history with 79 wins and NCAA Tournament appearances in two the four seasons.
+He also played a major role in K-State’s first-ever Big 12 regular-season title in 2012-13, which included the second-most wins (27) and a tie for the most conference victories (14) in school history.

 Brooks is the son of Lamar head coach Alvin Brooks II, who has been a college basketball coach for over 30 years.
 The father-son duo faced each other in the 2021 Final Four, when the elder Brooks was an assistant coach at Houston.
 Brooks II was previously the Cougars’ first African-American head coach, leading the school to 54 wins from 1993-98.
 After stints with Billy Gillispie at UTEP, Texas A&M and Kentucky, Brooks II returned to Houston in 2010 to serve as associate head coach under former Texas Tech head coach James Dickey and remained on staff with the hiring of Kelvin Sampson.
 A 2019 inductee into the Lamar Cardinal Hall of Fame, Brooks II returned to his alma mater as head coach on April 1, 2021.